 Not only does every golf course in Haywood County boast spectacular mountain views at every hole, but it’s often a lot cooler here than other parts of the southeast.
 Talk about a win-win situation!
 With five different golf courses to choose from, you can spend an entire week teeing up.
 It’s a paradise for any golfer!

 Panoramic views.
 Mind-blowing curves.
 Miles of beautiful parkway.
 It’s no wonder that Haywood County is a haven for motorcyclists.
 No matter your skill level, you’re sure to find a ride you’ll love.
-Make sure to stop by the Wheels Through Time museum in Maggie Valley to check out one of the world’s best collections of vintage motorcycles, planning to open in late June.
+Make sure to stop by the Dale’s Wheels Through Time Museum in Maggie Valley to check out one of the world’s best collections of vintage motorcycles After your visit, try your handlebars at taming the Rattler.

 Do you crave the thrill of white-water rafting or the serenity of paddleboarding and kayaking?
 In Haywood County, you don’t have to choose.
 Spend the afternoon relaxing on Lake Junaluska or take a short day trip to a nearby outfitter.
 Don’t worry about bringing your own equipment: rentals are available for your convenience.